TIMOTHY

 Conference held in Miami, Florida.
 The survey was conducted in 1997, 1999, and

-rates, including various systems of pre-notification mail-outs, incentive
+improve declining response rates, including various systems of pre-notification

-structures, changes in call scheduling, refusal conversion, and refusal
+mail-outs, incentive structures, changes in call scheduling, refusal

 "Using an E-Mail Invitation to